Israel deploys new Iron Dome interceptor near Tel Aviv

 Iron Dome was first deployed in April 2011 when it was fielded outside the southern city of Beersheba and shot down its first real Gazan rocket.

-The system is truck-towed for easy transport, and Israel says it needs 13 of them for satisfactory nationwide defense.
+The system is truck-towed for easy transport, and Israel says it needs 13 of them for satisfactory nationwide defence.